-The FSC Springtails AIDGAP is an identification guide to all adult springtails (Collembola) in Britain and Ireland.
-Identification goes to species level.
+FSC Springtails AIDGAP is an identification guide to all species of adult springtails (Collembola) in Britain and Ireland.

 At first the identification of springtails may seem daunting.
 But with practice the characteristics of the larger and more common species will become familiar.
 Indeed a few species can even be identified in the field with a hand lens.
 Some specimen preparation is generally necessary, followed by examination with a binocular microscope.
 Only a few species need to be mounted under a cover slip and examined at x1000 magnification with a compound microscope.
 The author has included detailed instructions.